Trametinib and Everolimus for Treatment of Pediatric and Young Adult Patients With Recurrent Gliomas (PNOC021)

 - If clinical comprehensive testing has already been performed, the requirement for submission of tissue may be waived after discussion and review of results with study chairs

-- Myelosuppressive chemotherapy: Patients must have received their last dose of known myelosuppressive anticancer chemotherapy at least three weeks prior to study registration or at least six weeks if they had received nitrosourea.
+Myelosuppressive chemotherapy: Participants must have received their last dose of known myelosuppressive anticancer chemotherapy at least three weeks prior to study registration or at least six weeks if they had received nitrosourea.

-- Patients may have received prior treatment with a MEK or mTOR inhibitor but must not have developed severe (grade III or IV) clinically significant toxicity.
-(Patients who developed grade III or IV toxicity which was not presumed by the treating physician to be medically significant should be discussed with the study chair or co-chair)
+- Participants may have received prior treatment with a mitogen-activated extracellular signal-regulated kinase (MEK) or Mechanistic target of rapamycin (mTOR) inhibitor but must not have developed severe (grade III or IV) clinically significant toxicity.
+(Participants who developed grade III or IV toxicity which was not presumed by the treating physician to be medically significant should be discussed with the study chair or co-chair)

-- Monoclonal antibody treatment: Patients must have received their last dose at least four weeks prior to study registration
+- Monoclonal antibody treatment: Participants must have received their last dose at least four weeks prior to study registration

-- Corticosteroids: Patients who are receiving steroids must be on a stable or decreasing dose for at least 1 week prior to registration
+- Corticosteroids: Participants who are receiving steroids must be on a stable or decreasing dose for at least 1 week prior to registration

 - Hemoglobin >= 8 m/dL (may be supported)